itsnotm3h/CRUD-assignment-art-story-contest/README.md

 # Assignment Art Story Contest

 The **Assignment Art Story Contest** is a creative web application where users can contribute to an ongoing story based on a painting.
 Each user submits a **story entry** that builds on the previous submissions, creating a collaborative narrative.
-The app supports CRUD (Create, Read, Update, Delete) operations for story entries, and participants can add to the story, edit their contributions, or delete them.
+The webpage supports CRUD (Create, Read, Update, Delete) operations for story entries, and participants can add to the story, edit their contributions, or delete them.

 ## Table of Contents
 1. [Overview](#overview)